tenzir/tenzir/web/docs/understand-vast/query-language/operators/summarize.md

 ### Grouping

-The `group-by` option specifies a of [extractors](/docs/understand-vast/query-language/expressions#extractors) that should form a group.
+The `group-by` option specifies a list of [extractors](/docs/understand-vast/query-language/expressions#extractors) that should form a group.
 VAST internally calculates the combined hash for all extractors for every row and puts the data into buckets for subsequent